The Dupont Circle Hotel

 Fortunes and friendships change quickly in D.C., but leafy Dupont Circle, with its charming shops and trendy restaurants, has yet to go out of style.
-Perched right on the circle itself, within walking distance of nearly every desirable D.C. spot, the Dupont Circle Hotel takes pride of place, rivaled only by 1600 Pennsylvania Ave.
-So it’s no surprise that the hotel’s Café Dupont brasserie and wood-and-leather Bar Dupont are see-and-be-seen spots for everyone from staffers to diplomats (Embassy Row is just around the corner, too).
+Perched right on the circle itself, within walking distance of several desirable D.C. spots, The Dupont Circle Hotel takes pride of place, rivaled only by 1600 Pennsylvania Avenue.
+It’s no surprise, then, that the hotel’s new Martin Brudnizki-designed restaurant, The Pembroke—which features plush velvet banquettes, chic marble tables, and an expansive outdoor terrace—and the walnut-and-brass clad Doyle bar are see-and-be-seen spots for everyone from staffers to diplomats (Embassy Row is just around the corner, too).
 That the food is top-notch, the wine list impressive, and the scotch fit for cigar-swilling politicians is a bonus.
-The sleek and sultry rooms, too, take advantage of their surroundings, most with large windows overlooking the circle; the even more luxurious Level Nine suites also have private, furnished glass balconies for enjoying the views.
-Best of all, though, is the feeling of walking out the front door in the morning and knowing that the capital is at your doorstep.
+There’s also Doyle & Co, the new coffee and chocolate bar where guests and locals alike can grab a quick refresher.